Phoenix Wright: Ace Attorney Trilogy: Sales

 According to Dengeki, Phoenix Wright Trilogy on the 3DS sold 22,907 physical copies in Japan within its first week and opened behind only Final Fantasy XIV and Yo-kai Watch as the best-selling game of the week.
 By May 2014, sales had climbed to 35,018.
 PC Gamer reported that the 2019 launch exceeded sales expectations by 150%.
 The Switch and PlayStation 4 versions opened on Dengekis chart with 4,339 and 3,553 sales, respectively, which was enough to place both within the top 20.
 Steam listed the PC version as one of the best-selling games of April 2021.
-As of April 2025, the game has sold over 4.10 million copies.
+As of June 2026, the game has sold five million copies.

 Subsequent compilations

 Phoenix Wright: Ace Attorney Trilogy has been followed by other compilations with later games in the series.
 The Great Ace Attorney Chronicles, a collection of the spin-off Great Ace Attorney duology set in Victorian London, was released on July 27, 2021.
 As initially reported by Kotaku in 2017, a collection of the fourth through sixth mainline Ace Attorney games entered development in 2021, and was released as Apollo Justice: Ace Attorney Trilogy on January 25, 2024.
 Ace Attorney Investigations Collection, a compilation of the Investigations duology that follows prosecutor Miles Edgeworth, was released on September 6, 2024.

 Phoenix Wright Trilogy has been sold alongside its successors as bundles.
 It and The Great Ace Attorney Chronicles were sold on Steam as Ace Attorney Turnabout Collection from April 2019 until the set's discontinuation in April 2024.
 Ace Attorney Anthology, a bundle of the Phoenix Wright and Apollo Justice trilogies, was released on June 5, 2024.